swastik4771/drone_simulation/README.md

 # My Contribution

-This repository contains my work for the eYRC 2025–26 Krishi Drone Theme.
+This repository contains my work and learning during the eYRC 2025–26 Krishi Drone Theme simulation phase.
+The original project structure was provided by the eYRC organizers, while the controller development, debugging, experimentation, and project modifications documented here reflect my contributions.

-## My Contributions
-- Worked with ROS 2 and Gazebo Sim.
+- Worked on drone simulation using ROS 2 and Gazebo Simulator.
-- Developed and debugged the drone controller.
+- Modified, tested & debugged the drone controller.
-- Explored PID-based flight control.
+- Explored PID-based flight control algorithm.
 - Used Linux for robotics development.
 - Managed the project using Git and GitHub.

 ## Technologies
-- Python
+- Python (Programming Language)
 - ROS 2
-- Gazebo Sim
+- Gazebo Simulator
 - Linux
 - Git
 - GitHub